Wikia/guidelines/ConsulAndServiceDiscovery/README.md

 instances of a service.
 Below are some examples of how tags might be used to distinguish between instances.

- * 'http-api' this instance of the service provides an HTTP API to access the service.
+ * `api` this instance of the service provides an HTTP API to access the service.
+ * `admin.api` [note that the tag includes the `.`] identifies an administrative API that is not exposed to the public.
- * 'db' this instance provides persistence for the service.
+ * `db` this instance provides persistence for the service.
- * 'task' this instance of the service provides task queue workers.
+ * `task` this instance of the service provides task queue workers.

 Tags are *NOT* to be used to specify the environment or the datacenter.